leonardo-alm/App--Finance-Manager/README.md

 # Finance Manager

-This is a Vanilla JavaScript project created to keep track of your income and expenses.
+This is a Vanilla JavaScript front-end app.

-## Database
+## Description

+This application can be used to keep track of your income and expenses.
 It was used the local storage for the database.